djeck1432/gui_minecraft_chat/README.md

 ```

 # Setting up the environment:

-Setting up the enviromnet you can with through enviroment variables or through `cli`
+Setting up the environment you can with through environment variables or `cli`

 ## Enviroment variables: